 Samaritans (24-hour) 116 123

 Running away only solves one problem - not liking the situation you're in - but causes a whole load of other problems.

 Living on the streets isn't safe even for adults.
 As a young person, it's way more dangerous.
-1 in 7 runaways experience violence or abuse while away, often while sleeping rough.
+You're 13 times more likely to experience violence if you're rough sleeping in Scotland.

 More often than not, if we run away because we feel bad, those bad feelings soon catch up with us.

 What if I'm in danger?